- Location: Nevada

-Note: A second conviction for any of the above will mean you lose your CDL for life.
+Note: A 2nd offense for any of the above will mean you lose your CDL for life.

 In addition to the offenses mentioned above, you can lose your CDL for something a lot smaller.
 It's clear the state of Nevada is serious about ensuring that only safe, professional, and conscientious drivers have CDLs:

-- You'll lose your CDL for 60 days if you commit two or more "serious traffic violations" in your commercial vehicle within the span of three years.
+- You'll lose your CDL for 60 days if you commit 2 serious traffic violations in your commercial vehicle within the span of 3 years.
 Serious traffic violations include excessive speeding (15 mph or more over the limit), reckless driving, improper lane changes, and following another vehicle too closely.

-- You'll lose your CDL for 120 days for three serious traffic violations in three years.
+- You'll lose your CDL for 120 days for 3 serious traffic violations in 3 years.

-- You'll lose your CDL for 60 days for a railroad crossing violation.
+- You'll lose your CDL for 60 days for a 1st offense railroad crossing violation.

 What about farmers who drive big trucks to deliver supplies, or people with big RVs.
 Do they need a CDL?

 Some exceptions exist when it comes to CDL requirements.
 The following vehicles, while they may fit into the commercial class according to gross vehicle weight rating (GVWR), do not require a CDL to operate: